 *Varies by professional body

 Overview of the programme

-Click on titles below to view full description of each workshop:
+Click on titles below to view the full description of each workshop:

 - Workshop 1 – Introduction Session

 - Workshop 3 – Understanding standards, competencies and CPD requirements

 - Workshop 4 – Completing the competence report and preparing for the interview